 It is the sort of question that leads to an evening of fascinating conversation and some tangible tips at a Signifyd Payment Fraud Meetup, hosted for those in the trenches of fraud prevention.
 Signifyd’s second meetup, scheduled for Sept.
 14, will continue the ecommerce fraud-prevention conversation as Google’s Swami Vaithianathasamy talks about the evolution of machine learning in preventing ecommerce fraud.

 Naveh, a PayPal veteran and fraud–detection consultant, was an obvious choice to get the discussion started.
-He presented a comprehensive look at the state of the art in fraud prevention.
+He presented a comprehensive look at the state of the art in online fraud prevention solutions.
 In fact, he has been preaching the human-plus-machine gospel for years.
 (See related Q&A with Naveh.)

 Humans are good at detecting new problems and new methods deployed by fraudsters attempting to stay one step ahead of online security, Naveh told the 50 or so anti-fraud professionals who stopped by for sandwiches, cold beer and networking.
 They can solve problems that they’ve never seen solved before.
 And if they can’t solve a problem, they can tell you what they need in order to be able to solve it, he explained.